exasol/virtual-schema-common-java/doc/design.md

 Dedicated validators check everything from the correctness of the name spelling to only using allowed values.

-This also servers as a first line of defense against injecting malicious parameters through user input.
+This also serves as a first line of defense against injecting malicious parameters through user input.

 There are a couple of rules about how virtual schemas handle properties: